Vyral/base-template/_drafts/whats-on-the-horizon-for-our-2020-market.md

 youtube_code: '-AA579tYy-I'
 ---

-{% include youtube.html %}As you’ll see in today’s message, the 2020 market is primed for buyers and sellers to take advantage of.&nbsp;
+{% include youtube.html %}<center>As you’ll see in today’s message, the 2020 market is primed for buyers and sellers to take advantage of.&nbsp;</center>

 With 2019 behind us, what’s in store for our 2020 real estate market?